aricallen/salamander-web/README.md

 **Simple Pub-Sub**

 Example: [github pages](https://aricallen.github.io/salamander-web/)but
-`wss://demo.nats.io:8443` will be set as the default nats url
+`wss://demo.nats.io:8443` will be set as the default nats url.

-Or follow the instructions below to run locally
+Or follow the instructions below to run locally.

 ```sh
 # clone repo locally